 A no ball can also be called if a fielder encroaches on the pitch, even if they don’t come into contact with the ball.
 In addition, the wicket keeper must not take the ball in front of the stumps unless the batsman has struck it or it has hit the batsman’s body.

-This could be an accident in which case it would be more plausible but, in any instance where the fielder makes that interception before the batsman has had a chance to play, a no ball will be called.
+This could be an accident in which case it would be more plausible but, in any instance where the fielder makes that interception before the batsman has had a chance to play, the umpire shall call a no ball.

 No Ball for Dangerous Bowling